TheMarvelFan/Travelia/README.md

 Running the project:<br>
  Step-1: Clone the repository.<br>
  Step-2: Open index.jsp and let IntelliJ look for any missing dependencies.
 It will prompt you for installing them if it detects any.<br>
+ Step-3: Make sure that Maven is installed and configured on your system.
+Navigate to the cloned project's root directory, and run the following command: <br>
+         "mvn clean install"<br>
+         This will create the war:exploded file for the project.
+Tomcat (or any other server) runs the project using the war:exploded file.
- Step-3: Run the index.jsp file using apache tomcat for using the project.<br>
+ Step-4: Run the index.jsp file using apache tomcat for using the project.<br>